authrocket/authrocket-js/authrocket-node/README.md

 Used to perform JWT signing verification of login tokens.
 Not required if validating all tokens using the API instead.
 Also not required if LOGINROCKET_URL is set and RS256 keys are being used, as public keys will be auto-retrieved.
 This is a realm-specific value, so like `AUTHROCKET_REALM`, set it directly if using multiple realms (see below).

 `AUTHROCKET_REALM = rl_SAMPLE`
 Sets an application-wide default realm ID.
 If you're using a single realm, this is definitely easiest.
-Certain multi-tenant apps might using multiple realms.
+Certain multi-tenant apps might use multiple realms.
 In this case, don't set this globally, but directly when constructing the client (see below).

 `AUTHROCKET_URL = https://api-e2.authrocket.com/v2`
 The URL of the AuthRocket API server.
 This may vary depending on which cluster your service is provisioned on.